rgknp/AIDayLabs/lab02.x-azure_search/0_README.md

 - Understand how to implement Azure Search features to provide a positive search experience inside applications
 - Configure an Azure Search service to extend your data to enable full-text, language-aware search

-While there is a focus on Azure Search, you will also leverage the following technologies:

-- Data Science Virtual Machine (DSVM)

 ## Prerequisites

 This workshop is meant for an AI Developer on Azure.
 Since this is a short workshop, there are certain things you need before you arrive.